13TRIS/13TRIS/docs/Demo_README.md

 wsl -l
 ```

-To install Ubuntu for WSL, run the foloowing command:
+To install Ubuntu for WSL, run the following command:

 ```shell
 wsl --install
 ```

+> If you do feel like reading official documentation : **https://docs.docker.com/engine/install/ubuntu**

 ## Install Docker
-#### Make sure you linux enviroment is up-to-date
+#### Make sure you linux environment is up-to-date

 ```bash
 sudo apt-get update